TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-2019-04-event.md

 Our first event, April 14th will host 4~5 amazing speakers at Whoa!
 Studios, a state of the art studio and theatre that produces numerous New Zealand and international films, television and stage productions.

-After the event, all attendees will socialize with our speakers at the inclusive dinner in The Grounds Eatery.
-This 5-course themed shared dinner, accompanied with wine and drinks, will be orchestrated by the acclaimed and multi-award winning Kiwi chef, Ben Bayly, conjuring it up with local produce from West Auckland.
+After the event, all attendees will socialise with our speakers at the inclusive dinner in The Grounds Eatery.
+This five course shared dinner, accompanied with wine and drinks, will be orchestrated by the acclaimed and multi-award winning Kiwi chef, Ben Bayly, conjuring it up with local produce from West Auckland.

+Only 160 seats available so apply to attend here.